brycechen1849/RL2BookSolutions/readme.md

     Select Performance: ep=0.01 > ep=0.1 > ep=0
     ![exercise 2.2](images/exercise_2_2.png)

-1. ***Exercise 2.5 (programming)***  Design and conduct an experiment to demonstrate the diffculties that sample-average methods have for nonstationary problems.
+1. ***Exercise 2.5 (programming)***  Design and conduct an experiment to demonstrate the difficulties that sample-average methods have for non-stationary problems.
 Use a modified version of the 10-armed testbed in which all the q*(a) start out equal and then take independent random walks (say by adding a normally distributed increment with mean zero and standard deviation 0.01 to all the q*(a) on each step).
 Prepare plots like Figure 2.2 for an action-value method using sample averages, incrementally computed, and another action-value method using a constant step-size parameter, a = 0.1.
 Use epsilon = 0.1 and longer runs, say of 10,000 steps.